Language barrier: United States

-Now, more and more students prefer to study abroad.
-Along other challenges of international travel, language barrier has become one of the greatest problems for international students, especially in the United States.
+An increasing number of students prefer to study abroad.
+Along other challenges of international travel, language barriers have become one of the greatest problems for international students, especially in the United States.
 Much research exists that shows the difficulties imposed by language barriers for these students, including helplessness and excess stress.
 Selvadurai mentioned the issue of language barriers, the dentification of classroom atmosphere, and faculty-student relationship difficulties for international students in his research, which was published in 1998.
 Of all the factors, he said that language is "the first barrier encountered by international students" (154).

-According to Chen, counseling instructor at the University of British Columbia, not only will a language barrier cause anxiety for international students—second language anxiety, educational stressors, and sociocultural stressors were identified by Chen as the three biggest challenges for international students (51–56).
-In addition, students are also likely to experience social isolation, prejudice, and discrimination, "Foreign students rank negative attitudes and a lack of cultural sensitivity among US nationals as the greatest perceived barriers to successful intergroup relations."
+According to Chen, counseling instructor at the University of British Columbia, not only will a language barrier cause anxiety for international students—second language anxiety, educational stressors, and sociocultural stressors were also identified by Chen as the three biggest challenges for international students (51–56).
+In addition, students are also likely to experience social isolation, prejudice, and discrimination: "Foreign students rank negative attitudes and a lack of cultural sensitivity among US nationals as the greatest perceived barriers to successful intergroup relations."

 These students often face prejudice, isolation and discrimination because of the lack of second language proficiency, which in turn causes psychological problems within these individuals.
-International students cite experiencing negative issues such as, "awkwardness, anxiousness, uneasiness, self-consciousness, defensiveness, suspicion, hostility, and superiority" as well as positive outcomes such as, "admiration, respectfulness, happiness, comfortableness, confidence, interest, curiosity and inspiration."
+International students cite experiencing negative issues such as "awkwardness, anxiousness, uneasiness, self-consciousness, defensiveness, suspicion, hostility, and superiority", as well as positive outcomes such as "admiration, respectfulness, happiness, comfortableness, confidence, interest, curiosity and inspiration."

-There is some advice that has been discussed by scholars, to help international students ease into socially different environments.
+Some advice has been discussed by scholars to help international students ease into socially different environments.
 To alleviate the stress that these students experience, some scholars have suggested dealing with the problems with a positive attitude, while also advising the students to reach out for problem-solving resources, especially during their orientation period (Olivas and Li 219–220).
-As professor S.G.
-Nelson said in 1991 in his book,"How Language is Life", "Language is much more than a vocabulary of words.
+As professor S. G. Nelson said in 1991 in his book, How Language is Life, "Language is much more than a vocabulary of words.
 Language is how people express their feelings and show their individuality, and when different age groups are together, people of all ages must learn how to act around other groups."